krisjey/redis.usecase/README.md

         return jedis.mget(phraseIds.toArray(new String[phraseIds.size()]));
     }

-The read performance is over 7k on my notbook(i5-3337u) and benchmark result is here.
+The read performance is over 7k on my laptop(i5-3337u) and the benchmark result is here.

 "SET","27777.78"
 "GET","30303.03"